mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

     * `/identity/oidc/client/*` - Allows you to create and read any client application in your HashiCorp instance that understands the OIDC protocol.
     * `/identity/oidc/provider/*` - Allows you to create and read any OIDC provider in your HashiCorp instance.
     * `/sys/auth/*` - Allows you to create a new auth method.
-You'll use this permission to create a new JSON Web Token (JWT) auth method.
+This permission enables you to create a new JSON Web Token (JWT) auth method.
     * `/auth/*` - Allows you to update the JWT auth method, and create a new role in the JWT auth method.
     * `/sys/policy/*` - Allows you to create a policy.
 The policy will be used to attach to the new role.

 1. Create a public [OIDC client application](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider#client-applications).
 Learn about the [endpoint for creating a client application](https://developer.hashicorp.com/vault/api-docs/secret/identity/oidc-provider#create-or-update-a-client).
 Example:

     ```shell
-    vault write identity/oidc/client/<client-application-name> redirect_uris="http://127.0.0.1:10545/,http://127.0.0.1:10535/" client_type=public assignments=allow_all
+    vault write identity/oidc/client/<client-application-name> redirect_uris="http://127.0.0.1:10545/,http://127.0.0.1:10534/" client_type=public assignments=allow_all
     ```

 1. Get the client ID of the OIDC client application, and save this value for later.
 Learn about the [output options for printing a specific field](https://developer.hashicorp.com/vault/docs/commands/read#output-options).
 Example: